bazelbuild/bazel-blog/_posts/2019-09-29-intellij-bazel-sync.md

 │   └── remoteOutputCache
 ```

 A general-purpose local cache for output artifacts generated remotely.
+During a
-During project sync, updated outputs of interest will be copied locally.
+project sync, updated outputs of interest will be copied locally.

-Cache files here have a hash appended to their name to allow matching to the original artifact.
+The filenames in this directory contain a checksum suffix to ensure a deterministic map from the
+cache entries sharing the same filename to the original artifact.

 ## IntelliJ configuration subdirectory